duckdb/duckdb-web/docs/dev/testing.md

 A syntax highlighter exists for [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=benesch.sqllogictest).
 We have also [made a fork that supports the DuckDB dialect of the sqllogictests](https://github.com/Mytherin/vscode-sqllogictest).
 You can use the fork by installing the original, then copying the `syntaxes/sqllogictest.tmLanguage.json` into the installed extension (on MacOS this is located in `~/.vscode/extensions/benesch.sqllogictest-0.1.1`).

+A syntax highlighter is also available for [CLion](https://plugins.jetbrains.com/plugin/15295-sqltest).
+It can be installed directly on the IDE by searching SQLTest on the marketplace.
+A [github repository](https://github.com/pdet/SQLTest) is also available, with extensions and bug reports being welcome.

 ### Catch Tests
 While we prefer the sqllogic tests for testing most functionality, for certain tests only SQL is not sufficient.
 This typically happens when you want to test the C++ API, when you want to stress test the system (e.g. using multiple concurrent threads) or when you want to test persistent storage involving database restarts.
 When using pure SQL is really not an option it might be necessary to make a C++ test using Catch.